 Overall though, GarageSale is a superb application.
 It's the kind of tool that makes posting and tracking items on eBay almost as much fun as the purchase itself.

-- Improved handling of URL-based images in combination with eBay's Picture Service.
+- Added Italian translation.
+Improved handling of URL-based images in combination with eBay's Picture Service.
+Various bug fixes.